 STUART (laughing): Oh, this old place has had an illustrious past.
 In its hey day it was one of the stopping places for the jet set even before anybody knew what a jet set was.

-Thus he acknowledges its best days may be in the past.
+Thus he acknowledges its best days may be in the past, that the stature of the hotel has declined.

 Before continuing, I'll insert a couple of J. W. Kern's pictures showing the Ahwahnee Hotel lounge upon which the Colorado Lounge is based.